OpenWIS/openwis-documentation/_minutes/steering/2021-05-17-OpenWIS-Steering-Committee-2021-May.md

  - JT - Everyone happy to SO to be Vice Chair?
  - All - OK

-RES-OWIS RESOLUTION - The SC agreed that the TC Chair is David Podeur and that the Vice Chair is Steve Olson
+RES-OWIS - The SC agreed that the TC Chair is David Podeur and that the Vice Chair is Steve Olson

 **6. Recommendations to the Board regarding admission of new Members and Partners (see Articles 6 & 9, and Rules 4 & 5)**

 - JT - Expecting DWD
 - All - No others.
 - JT - DWD have approached RGr and me with a view to working together to support WIS 2.0.
 Wanting to work to help design WIS 2.0 compliant software.
 So, RGr and I feel that DWD should be allowed to participate in Association discussion re WIS 2.0.